Glasgow Disability Alliance (GDA) is a membership organisation run by and for disabled people.

 A full-time mum of 7 for many years, Sylvia joined an Activate course herself in 2010 and before long she had an HNC from college and completed her BA Degree in Community Development at Glasgow University just before turning 50.
 While studying she worked as a Youth Worker, and helped to set up a local food bank.
 Sylvia loves traveling, reading, films and music.
 Above all she cares about people and firmly believes in equality and social justice for all.

 Joining the GDA team in July 2015, Isla supports our Drivers for Change network.
-She organises training and opportunities for GDA members to share their experiences and speak out to help tackle the barriers disabled people face.
+She organises training and opportunities for GDA members to share their experiences, meet with powerholders like the Government or Council, and speak out to help tackle the barriers disabled people face.
 Isla's strategic focus is bringing lived experience into policy making and planning.

 Isla previously worked for a disabled people-led organisation in England, and researched disability and human rights while studying for an MA in Community Development.